 Pei Ho’s owner Ming Gor is a true local hero.
-He came up with different ways to help the needy in Sham Shui Po, first by offering meal vouchers for his restaurant and eventually by handing out free lunchboxes.
-The restaurant serves cha chaan teng staples such as noodles and rice sets.
+He came up with different ways to help the needy in Sham Shui Po, first by offering meal vouchers for his restaurant and eventually by handing out free lunchboxes.serves cha chaan teng staples such as noodles and rice sets.
 These may be simple but they’re also the sort of food that feeds the soul.

 Locals come to this corner eatery for its homemade Chinese sweets.
-Recommended in Michelin’s street food guide, the shop is most famous for its bowl puddings — aka put chai koh in Cantonese — which are made with white or brown sugar and studded with red beans.
+Recommended in Michelin’s street food guide,is most famous for its bowl puddings — aka put chai koh in Cantonese — which are made with white or brown sugar and studded with red beans.
 Other traditional treats include white sugar cakes and black sesame rolls.

 Made fresh every day, the delicious cheong fun — or rice noodle roll — is incredibly smooth and pairs perfectly with the combination of sweet sauce, sesame sauce and soy sauce.
 This humble snack costs only a few dollars and is recommended even by the Michelin Guide.
 It’s no wonder there are queues all the time.

 This neighbourhood gem sells traditional Chinese sweets, from black sesame cakes to flaky pastries filled with whole century eggs.
 It’s also one of the few places left in Hong Kong that handmakes and bakes its mooncakes fresh to order.
-A true labour of love, these pastries sell hundreds a day in the lead-up to the Mid-Autumn Festival.
+A true labour of love, hundreds of these pastries are sold per day in the lead-up to the Mid-Autumn Festival.

 Located at the juncture of Kweilin Street and Fuk Wing Street, this bustling food stall is one of the best spots to sample Hong Kong’s local street snacks.
 What sets it apart from other places is the wide range of items it offers.
-You can order everything from the common curry fishball and egg waffles to deep-fried fish siu mai, pig’s intenstines and soy-braised cow offal.
+You can order everything from the common curry fishball and egg waffles to deep-fried fish siu mai, pig intestines and soy-braised cow offal.

 This hidden eatery attracts flocks of dedicated foodies.
 Some wait for more than an hour to try the famous tsukemen — a type of ramen that’s served with a separate bowl of dipping broth.
 The menu is sparse, listing only three choices of pork bone bases (original, black garlic and spicy).
 Once you’ve decided on your broth, you can choose additional accompaniments such as soft-boiled egg and char siu pork.